The Green bay Packers and Chicago Bears rivalry is one of best in the history of organized sports — and our favorite.

 - “I own you” and the 100th Anniversary Meeting: October 17, 2021: Green Bay marches into Solider Field for Justin Fields’ first Packers-Bears game with the top spot in the division on the line.
 This game took place nearly 100 years after the first ever matchup between these two teams (1921).
 Aaron Rodgers, after running for the game-sealing touchdown, delivered an all-time great quote directed at angry Chicago fans, “I’ve owned you all my fucking life.
 I own you.
 I still own you!”
 Green Bay won 24-14.
 After the game he was asked if this was his final game at Soldier Field as a Packer.
 He replied, “I don’t think this is my last one, but I’ve enjoyed every single one of them.”
 With a 22-5 record against the Bears (at the time) all-time?
 I’m sure he has.

 - 400th Game at Lambeau Field: December 12, 2021: Aaron Rodgers’ started his 100th career NFL game in the 400th all-time game at Lambeau Field (on Sunday Night Football).
 The Bears got up 10-0, but lost 45-30 to the Packers.
 The 75 point total is the second-highest scoring game in the history of the rivalry.
 The second quarter saw 45 total points scored, the most points in a quarter in the history of the series.
-In the win Matt LaFleur became the first coach in Packers history to win 10+ games in each of his first three seasons.
-On a broken toe Aaron Rodgers threw for 4 TDs and 0 interceptions (for the 7th time in NFL history; the most against one team in league history) after Robert Quinn mocked his championship belt celebration.
+With this win Matt LaFleur became the first coach in Packers history to win 10+ games in each of his first three seasons.
+Aaron Rodgers: On a broken toe, Rodgers threw four TDs and zero interceptions (for the 7th time against the Bears; the most against one team in league history) after Robert Quinn mocked his championship belt celebration.
 Paul Tagliabue: The former NFL Commissioner (1989-2006) was honored at halftime, receiving his Pro Football Hall of Fame Ring of Excellence.
 Great to see him choose this rivalry and venue for such an honor.

-- Chicago is going to “take back the North” From Green Bay: January 31, 2022: Newly hired Chicago Bears general manager Ryan Poles said, “We’re going to take the North and never give it back.”
+- Chicago is Going to “Take Back the North” from Green Bay: January 31, 2022: Newly hired Chicago Bears general manager Ryan Poles said, “We’re going to take the North and never give it back.”
 Sounds like he’s focused more on defeating the Packers than winning championships.
-This was also the same week that the Packers’ quarterback coach Luke Gets was hired as offensive coordinator for the Bears.
+This was also the same week that the Packers’ quarterback coach Luke Getsy was hired as offensive coordinator for the Bears.
 Meanwhile in Green Bay, they responded by promoting Luke Butkus (Dick Butkus’ nephew) to offensive line coach.
 Wild times.
 Justin Fields’ Comments: July 28, 2022: On Bears All Access Justin Fields said, “I want a Super Bowl.
 That’s all I care about, and I want to beat the Green Bay Packers.”
 Seems like the Super Bowl isn’t all he cares about after all.
 We’d say that’s good for the rivalry moving forward.
+Love his confidence.

-Well, that’s a beautiful mystery.
+Well, that’s the beautiful mystery of rivalries as rich in history as this.
 One thing you can count on it that the Chicago Bears will be looking to punch back over the next decade.

 The Packers’ sustained success, and absolute demolishing of the Bears, over the last three decades has been incredible.
-But it seems like it cannot keep going like this.
+But it seems like it cannot keep going like this forever.
+Tides always change.

 However the Bears still suck, so anything is possible.

 You simply don’t have the Packers without the Bears and you don’t have the Bears without the Packers.
-And you might not have the NFL without each of these teams.
+And you might not have the NFL without each of these teams, either.

 Some further context: